 - March: We paid $361.19 for $3,122.63 worth of products, saving $2,767.44 or 88.43%.

-With the tips outlined in this article, it won’t take extreme time and effort for you to become an extreme couponer too.
+With the tips below, it won’t take extreme time and effort for you to become an extreme couponer too.

-Before I get into an awesome step-by-step guide to extreme couponing, let’s first take a look at the different types of couponers and assess which category you currently fit into:
+But before we get into the strategies, let’s first take a look at the different types of couponers and assess which category you currently fit into.

 Level 1: The Casual Couponer

-The problem for me here is that I prefer the name brand over the generic – it just tastes different to me.
-So are you out of luck if you’re in the same boat as me and prefer name brands?
-Don’t worry because there are still 2 levels left to go.
+The problem for me is that I prefer the name brand over the generic – it just tastes different to me.
+If you’re in the same boat as me and prefer name brands, that doesn’t mean you’re out of luck.
+There are still two more levels left to go.

 Level 3: The Coupon Deal Shopper

-Believe it or not, when the circumstances are just right, people can save even more money buying the name brand stuff than the generic brands.
+When the circumstances are just right, you can save more money buying the name-brand stuff than the generic brands.
 Items frequently go on sale, and when they do, the Coupon Deal Shopper capitalizes on the opportunity.
-They’ll combine a store sale with a manufacturer’s coupon, and get the item for pennies or even for free.
-Many will even take it a step further and upload their receipt to Ibotta for even greater savings.
+They combine a store sale with a manufacturer’s coupon and get an item for pennies or even free.
+Many take it a step further and upload their receipt to Ibotta for even greater savings.

-For example, I happen to know that Walgreens frequently puts Chex Mix on sale for $0.99 approximately once a month.
-During this sale week, if I walked in there with my $0.55 cent coupon, I’ll pick up the item for $0.44 instead of $2.44 on a $2.99 item.
-That’s an 85% savings and way better than buying the Generic Mix!
+If I wait for a sale, I can save even more money on Chex Mix than if I bought generic.
+For example, I happen to know that Walgreens puts Chex Mix on sale for $0.99 about once a month.
+During this sale week, my $0.55 coupon will get me the item for $0.44.
+That’s an 85% savings and way better than buying the generic mix.

 - Don’t buy it if it’s not on sale.

-Saving at this level requires a little bit of effort.
-You must clip and organize your coupons, and be patient.
-By spending about 2-3 hours per week, you can save 70-95% on everything you buy at the grocery store and the drug store.
-Can’t do better than that, right?
-There’s still one more level to go!
+Saving at this level requires extra effort.
+You must clip and organize your coupons and be patient.
+But by spending about two to three hours per week, you can save 70% to 95% on everything you buy at the grocery store and drug store.
+The tradeoff could definitely be worth it.

 Level 4: The Extreme Couponer

-Did you know that you can use a manufacturer’s coupon and a store coupon on the same item?
-Well, you can.
-Did you know that you can use two coupons on a buy-one-get-one-free sale?
+Did you know you can use a manufacturer’s coupon and a store coupon on the same item?
 Well, you can.

 Setting up bigger and better deals is what the Extreme Couponer does.
-They take the same measures as the Coupon Deal Shopper but then they look for multiple deals.
+They take the same measures as the Coupon Deal Shopper, but then they look for multiple deals.
 Why get just one deal when you can get three or four all at once?
-To this end, it’s not unusual for an Extreme Couponer to have 4 Sunday newspapers delivered to their home.
-Let me give you an example to explain why:
+To this end, it’s not unusual for an Extreme Couponer to have four Sunday newspapers delivered to their home, solely for the extra coupons.

-Now that you know what all the levels are, what level of couponer are you?
-Is it worth your time to become an Extreme Couponer to save 90-100% on everything you buy?
-If your answer is a resounding “Yes!”, read on for a step-by-step guide to learn the ins and outs of extreme couponing.
+So, which level of couponer are you?
+Is it worth your time to become an Extreme Couponer to save 90% to 100% on everything you buy?
+If you answered yes, read on for a step-by-step guide to the ins and outs of extreme couponing.

-If you wait for a store to have a sale, you can really win out and find yourself saving much more.
-Imagine that you held on to the coupon for three weeks, and after the initial rush when everyone else used the coupon, the store is still trying to move more turkey bacon.
+For example, suppose Butterball turkey bacon normally costs $3.29 at your grocery store, and you find a $2-off coupon.
+If you use your coupon right away, you’ll pay $1.29.
+But if you hold on to the coupon for three weeks, after the initial rush when everyone else used the coupon, the store will still be trying to move more turkey bacon.
 Now it’s on special, with a two-for-$5 deal.
-That means the price is only $2.50 each, so you can use your $2 coupon and pay just 50 cents instead, saving $2.79 just by holding out.
+That means the price is only $2.50 each, so you can use your $2 coupon and pay just $0.50.
+You save $2.79 just by holding out.

 That’s tough to beat, but this example can go even further.
-Suppose that the store issues a general coupon for $5 off a $20 purchase.
-Sound familiar?
-If you collected a few extra copies of that original $2 coupon, say ten of them, you could follow this simple math for incredible savings:
+Suppose the store issues a coupon for $5 off a $20 purchase.
+If you collect 10 extra copies of that original $2 coupon, you could follow this simple math for incredible savings:

 - Your total: FREE